Developer Preview terms

 Publishers must provide accurate skill contracts and maintain public listings as operational products, not one-time uploads.

-- Paid publishing requires an active publisher profile, acceptable payout-account state, approved pricing, and accepted refund/dispute terms.
+• Paid publishing remains prelaunch and requires an active publisher profile, finance-reviewed paid-readiness state, approved pricing, and accepted refund/dispute terms before public activation.

 Review, safety, and takedown